uga-libraries/GitHub_Standards/Code_README_Standard.md

 folders.

 (source: https://github.com/uga-libraries/general-aip)

-## Testing
-Detail how a user or developer can test the code to make sure it is running as intended.
-This can include a link to external testing documentation or a list of step-by-step instructions.

-***Example:***
-- In the barcode box, enter "320121158842"
-- Select your repository and click save
-- Select the file in Select DLG>ASpace Template button
-- Click "START"
-- The program may be unresponsive, but it should generate a new file and open the location of the file once done

 # Author
 State your name, institution, and job title.
 This is so that anyone looking to ask questions outside opening up an Issue